 Formed in 2005, PEAP is co-owned and run by a group of experienced consultant anaesthetists, all of whom hold substantive NHS appointments and work in the private sector.
 They provide a comprehensive range of anaesthetic services to the ENT clinic.
 They have practising rights at all of the private facilities offered by this clinic and by virtue of their flexibility and availability, cover is almost always provided to enable your surgery to take place at a time and location that is convenient for you.

-Sue has been the private secretary and PA to Paul Chatrath for nearly 8 years.
-She carries out all of the administration duties including typing of clinic letters, billing, organisation of theatre lists and liaising with private hospitals and insurance companies regarding authorisation queries.
-She is available by email during the day and evening including weekends, and also by telephone late afternoon and evenings (and also during the day for urgent queries).
-She has a good knowledge of most ENT conditions and procedures and is able to offer some practical information, advice and reassurance to patients both before and after surgery
+Lead by Joy O’Sullivan and Gen Capazorio, London Medical Management provide the secretarial services including practice management to Paul Chatrath and London-ENT.
+The team share the day to day administration duties including typing of clinic letters, billing, organisation of theatre lists and liaising with private hospitals and insurance companies regarding authorisation queries.
+They are available during working hours by telephone and email, and occasionally also at other times by email for urgent queries.
+They have an excellent knowledge of a wide range of ENT conditions and procedures and are able to offer practical information, advice and reassurance to patients both before and after surgery.

 Nisha Patel, Speech & Language Therapist